-- 118. (1) The Minister may, in consultation with the registrar, the Board and such other person or persons as he may in his discretion consult, by Notice published in the Gazette, make regulations not in conflict with this Act, which may include the following - - (a) prescribing ways in which formalities required in terms of the Act shall be executed and shall include the process of registration and the approval of the valuator and auditor; - (b) prescribing the manner where necessary in which an insurer shall maintain records of his business. - (c) prescribing the format of the valuator's report and the minimum information to be contained in the report - (d) prescribing any other duties to be carried out by the valuator and auditor. - (2) The registrar may, in consultation with the Board, by Notice published in the Gazette, issue directives not in conflict with this Act, which may include the following- - (a) prescribing the procedures to be followed for registration of brokers and agents; - (b) prescribing the directives that may be issued by the registrar; - (c) prescribing valuation assumptions to be used in valuing liabilities; or - (d) prescribing prudent investment guidelines. - (3) Minister may either of his own accord, or if he is ordered by Parliament to do so, order the registrar to withdraw or amend any directives which have been issued by the registrar
+- (1) The Minister may, in consultation with the Registrar, the Board and such other person or persons as he may in his discretion consult, by Notice published in the Gazette, make Regulations not in conflict with this Act, which may include prescribing- - (a) ways in which formalities required in terms of the Act shall be executed and shall include the process of registration and the approval of the valuator and auditor; - (b) the manner where necessary in which an insurer shall maintain records of his business; - (c) the format of the valuator's report and the minimum information to be contained in the report; and - (d) any other duties to be carried out by the valuator and auditor.

+- (2) The Registrar may, in consultation with the Board, by Notice published in the Gazette, issue directives not in conflict with this Act, which may include prescribing- - (a) the procedures to be followed for registration of brokers and agents; - (b) the directives that may be issued by the Registrar; - (c) valuation assumptions to be used in valuing liabilities; and - (d) prudent investment guidelines. - (3) The Minister may either of his own accord, or if he is ordered by Parliament to do so, order the Registrar to withdraw or amend any directives which have been issued by the Registrar.

-Repeal of Legislation
+119. Repeal of legislation

-- 119. (1) The Swaziland Royal Insurance Corporation Order, 1973 (King's -Order-in-Council 32 of 1973) is, to the extent that it is inconsistent with this Act, hereby repealed. - (2) The Control of Insurance Order, 1973, (Kings Order-in-Council 33 of 1973) is hereby repealed.
+- (1) The Swaziland Royal Insurance Corporation Order, 1973 (King's Order-in-Council, 32 of 1973) is, to the extent that it is inconsistent with this Act, hereby repealed. - (2) The Control of Insurance Order, 1973, (Kings Order-in-Council, 33 of 1973) is hereby repealed.